 “I’m thinking there’s no way I’m gonna get through that rope — it’s so fat.
 Then [my wife] Kapua was saying, ‘Well, you should try!’
 But I was thinking if I get close to that animal and touch it, I don’t want to startle the animal.
 I don’t want to stress the animal out.
 I don’t want to make it bolt.”

-“That’s a good example of [how] the things that we discard can destroy beautiful animals like that so easily.”
+The large rope was cutting into the whale shark’s body and Joby’s heroic actions had saved its life.
+He said that it was “a good example of [how] the things that we discard can destroy beautiful animals like that so easily.”

 Watch the video here:

 Police Officer Pulls Over To Play Catch With Boy Throwing Football Alone